 China is the world’s 2nd largest market and has the fastest-growing large economy globally.
 However, China’s digital landscape is vastly different from that of the West.
 Market entry and growth in China requires deep knowledge of the country’s digital ecosystem, in order to navigate it successfully.

 Additionally, Chinese consumers have heightened expectations when it comes to user experience and seamless customer journey.

 In other words, marketing your products and services to Chinese consumers is a project that must be done on their terms.

-Creative digital content marketing in China must be high quality, information-rich, and specific (not to mention, developed with a mobile-first mindset).
-Because of both cultural perceptions and recent experiences with low quality domestic and foreign goods entering the market, consumers in China often spend a lot of time researching and gathering information before hitting that “buy” button.
+Creative digital marketing in China must be high quality, information-rich, and specific (not to mention, developed with a mobile-first mindset).
+Because of both cultural perceptions and recent experiences with low-quality domestic and foreign goods entering the market, consumers in China often spend a lot of time researching and gathering information before hitting that “buy” button.

 That means, that in addition to developing high-quality products and solutions, having an effective and creative marketing strategy is vital for success in the Chinese market.